Pearson distribution: History

 Rhind (1909, pp. 430–432) devised a simple way of visualizing the parameter space of the Pearson system, which was subsequently adopted by Pearson (1916, plate 1 and pp. 430ff., 448ff.).
 The Pearson types are characterized by two quantities, commonly referred to as β1 and β2.
-The first is the square of the skewness: where γ1 is the skewness, or third standardized moment.
+The first is the square of the skewness: β1 = γ12 where γ1 is the skewness, or third standardized moment.
 The second is the traditional kurtosis, or fourth standardized moment: β2 = γ2 + 3.
 (Modern treatments define kurtosis γ2 in terms of cumulants instead of moments, so that for a normal distribution we have γ2 = 0 and β2 = 3.
 Here we follow the historical precedent and use β2.)
-The diagram on the right shows which Pearson type a given concrete distribution (identified by a point (β1, β2)) belongs to.
+The diagram shows which Pearson type a given concrete distribution (identified by a point (β1, β2)) belongs to.

-Many of the skewed and/or non-mesokurtic distributions familiar to us today were still unknown in the early 1890s.
+Many of the skewed or non-mesokurtic distributions familiar to statisticians today were still unknown in the early 1890s.
 What is now known as the beta distribution had been used by Thomas Bayes as a posterior distribution of the parameter of a Bernoulli distribution in his 1763 work on inverse probability.
-The Beta distribution gained prominence due to its membership in Pearson's system and was known until the 1940s as the Pearson type I distribution.
+The beta distribution gained prominence due to its membership in Pearson's system and was known until the 1940s as the Pearson type I distribution.
 (Pearson's type II distribution is a special case of type I, but is usually no longer singled out.)
 The gamma distribution originated from Pearson's work (Pearson 1893, p.
 331; Pearson 1895, pp. 357, 360, 373–376) and was known as the Pearson type III distribution, before acquiring its modern name in the 1930s and 1940s.
 Pearson's 1895 paper introduced the type IV distribution, which contains Student's t-distribution as a special case, predating William Sealy Gosset's subsequent use by several years.
 His 1901 paper introduced the inverse-gamma distribution (type V) and the beta prime distribution (type VI).